 Heat grill to medium high.
 Combine chicken, cumin, chiles, chopped cilantro, bread crumbs and salt and pepper.
 Gently mix and divide into 4 patties.
 Brush grates with oil and grill burgers, flipping once, until golden brown.
 A meat thermometer should read 165 degrees.
 8 - 10 minutes.

 Grill buns, just until toasted, about one minute.
 Serve burgers on buns with tomato slices, mayo and mustard mixture, and lettuce.

-Hatch Green Chile Burgers … They’re what’s for Dinner.
+Hatch Green Chile Chicken Burgers … They’re what’s for Dinner.